Manojlovic1998/nemanja_manojlovic_photography_portfolio/README.md

 - ### Extra Features
   *Project will be used within my portfolio hence the need for this feature*
   - [ ] UI page

+## Testing

+### Known Bugs

+- There was a format bug within README that happened which made remote README look totally different from what my IDE was displaying.
+Break tag between the mockup image and the User Experience heading solved the issue.